 By the end of the module, students will be able to:

-At the end of the module students will be expected to sit for a 2-hour exam where they will be asked to translate a short text (approx. 200–300 words) from Italian into English or alternatively or they will be assigned a longer mini-project for which they will need to provide details of sources and parallel texts consulted.
-The text will be of a similar type to those dealt with during the course.
+At the end of the module students will be expected to sit for a 2-hour exam where they will be asked to choose from 2 texts and produce a written translation from Italian into English in sworn translation format.
+The texts will be of a similar type to those dealt with during the course.